Chubb Limited

 What are the main risks of holding CB?

-Based on the provided information, here are the key risks of holding CB stock, ordered by importance.
+Based on Chubb's profile, here are the key risks of holding the stock, ordered by importance:

 What is the price forecast for CB in 2026?